-- Very few scrub remnants remain; remnants are small and isolated. - Habitat for rare and threatened flora and fauna. - Remnants are threatened by weed invasion and fire on their margins. - The use of fire breaks and cool season burns reduce this risk. - Natural regeneration should be encouraged to develop connectivity with other areas of remnant vegetation.
+Very few scrub remnants remain; remnants are small and isolated.

+- The use of fire breaks and cool season burns reduce this risk. • - Natural regeneration should be encouraged to develop connectivity with other areas of remnant vegetation.

 Marburg Scrub, 7c (Noble, 1996).